mnot/I-D/proxy-status/draft.md

 This section lists the Proxy Status Types defined by this document.
 See {{register}} for information about defining new Proxy Status Types.

-## Destination Not Found

-* Name: destination_not_found
-* Description: The intermediary cannot determine the appropriate destination to use for this request; for example, it may not be configured.
-Note that this error is specific to gateways, which typically require specific configuration to identify the "backend" server; forward proxies use in-band information to identify the origin server.
-* Extra Parameters: None.
-* Recommended HTTP status code: 500

 ## DNS Timeout

 * Name: dns_timeout